A Communication-Latency-Aware Co-Simulation Platform for Safety and Comfort Evaluation of Cloud-Controlled ICVs: Methodology

 The measurement campaign was conducted at the ZalaZONE\footnote{\url{https://zalazone.hu/en/}} proving ground in Zalaegerszeg, Hungary~\cite{rovid2024digital}.
 The scenario involved a cloud-based control system reacting to a pedestrian dummy crossing as the test vehicle approached.
 The RSU monitored the scenario and relayed the data to the CS, simulating the cloud functionality.
 The CS then transmitted control signals to the vehicle to initiate an evasive maneuver.

-The latency distribution for the European use case is based on five test trials, each lasting approximately~\SI{120}{\second} and involving the exchange of about 1200 messages exchanged between the test vehicle and the CS.
-Figure~\ref{fig:Europe_Case} shows the measured latency distribution along with fitted models, and~\autoref{tab:SSE_Europe_use_case} summarizes the SSE-based evaluation.
+The latency distribution for the European use case is based on five test trials, each lasting approximately~\SI{120}{\second} and involving the exchange of about 1200 messages exchanged between the test vehicle and the CS.~The measurements were collected at a sampling interval of 100 ms. Figure~\ref{fig:Europe_Case} shows the measured latency distribution along with fitted models, and~\autoref{tab:SSE_Europe_use_case} summarizes the SSE-based evaluation.
 Consistent with the China case results, the \textbf{Gamma distribution} again yields the best fit.

+Although the measurements in China and Hungary were collected at low speeds, they are also applied in highway scenarios, given the consistent 5G architecture and transmission paths across different speed levels.
+Prior study~\cite{zhang2025cicv5g} shows that the impact of vehicle speed on latency is moderate, supporting the use of these measurements for capturing latency trends under highway conditions.